Lamer87/Space_Engineers_DLC_unlocker/README.md

     Some game mechanics has been changed and sadly there is no way to fix this issue.

   - If a block is locked, it is due to some mod that modifies it, making it appear protected by a dlc.
-    You can disable that mod, or you can unlock it with a little patience, but if the mod gets an update you have to do this again:
+    You can disable that mod and play without it, or you can unlock it with a little patience, but if the mod gets an update you have to do this again:
     Go to your Steam mods folder "C:\Program Files (x86)\Steam\steamapps\workshop\content\244850\",
     find that mod, open ".sbc" files and delete all the lines containing "DLC", example `<DLC>Warfare2</DLC>`